Badaueba/android-plugin-for-Unity3d/README.md

 ## Summary
 ### Folders:
     *UnityCode:
-        unity project that contains the android native functions, as camera flashlight and intent share.
+        unity project that will call native functions, as camera flashlight and intent share.

     *Lib:
         android project configured to exports its functions into a library .jar file
 ## Dependencies